 Change of clothes for baby, if necessary

-Whatever is suitable for the time of day and weather.
-However, it’s only necessary to change your newborn’s clothes when they are actually dirty – newborns are comforted and soothed by familiar smells, including their own smell.
-So if your baby has only been in her pre-bath clothes a few hours or even a day and they’re still relatively clean, refrain the urge to change her into something freshly laundered afterwards.
+It’s only necessary to change your newborn’s clothes when they are actually dirty – newborns are comforted and soothed by familiar smells, including their own smell, so no need to bring out new clothes just because you’re bathing.
+If baby has only been in her pre-bath clothes a few hours or even a day and they’re still relatively clean, refrain the urge to bring out clean clothes.

 Clean diapers, if necessary

-Again, if it’s clean there’s no need to put a new one on.
-The reason for having more than one diaper to hand after bathtime is that your little one may have a wee or poop in the process of getting dressed, in which case you don’t want to be out of arms length of another one.
+Your little one may have a wee or poop in the process of getting dressed, so you want to be in arms length of another one.

 In line with the recommendation of applying diaper cream at every change, you’re going to need some of this zinc-oxide-based diaper cream too.

-So you’ve got your baby bathing tub/sink or water-holding vestibule at the ready.
 Next step in learning how to bathe a newborn is figuring out exactly where, i.e. which room/area to use.
+Choose somewhere:

 Warm or able to accommodate a heater

-When naked, baby needs as warm a room as possible; in the womb she was floating around in about 98 Fahrenheit/37 Celcius (your body temperature) so much lower than that in the first few weeks after birth is going to feel cold, especially since newborns have a much thinner skin than us and a larger surface area to volume ratio.
+In the womb, baby was floating around in about 98 Fahrenheit/37 Celcius (your body temperature) so anything a lot lower than that will feel cold, especially since newborns have a much thinner skin than us and a larger surface area to volume ratio.

 As a guide, if you’re comfortable in a t-shirt, the room is probably just warm enough for your newborn’s first bath.
-Instead of cranking the temperature of the entire room up, you can of course use a space or fan heater close to where you’re going to bathe baby.
+Instead of cranking the temperature of the entire room up, you can of course use a space or fan heater close to where you’re going to carry out the sponge bath.

 Dim or dimmable lighting